Sibyl (2019 film)

-Sibyl is a 2019 comedy-drama film directed by Justine Triet and starring Virginie Efira, Adèle Exarchopoulos and Gaspard Ulliel, in his final film to be released theatrically during his lifetime.
-It was selected to compete for the Palme d'Or at the 2019 Cannes Film Festival.
+Sibyl is a 2019 comedy-drama film directed by Justine Triet from a screenplay she co-wrote with Arthur Harari, and starring Virginie Efira, Adèle Exarchopoulos and Gaspard Ulliel, in his final film to be released theatrically during his lifetime.
+The film is a co-production between France and Belgium and was selected to compete for the Palme d'Or at the 2019 Cannes Film Festival.

-Synopsis
+Plot

 Sibyl is a psychotherapist who returns to her first passion: writing.
 Her newest patient, Margot, is a troubled up-and-coming actress, who proves to be too tempting a source of inspiration.
 Fascinated almost to the point of obsession, Sibyl becomes more and more involved in Margot's tumultuous life.